beau-haldane/full-stack-open/README.md

 **Sunday March 13**
 Continuing on from yesterday, I've now got MongoDB up and running and have been successfully adding new database entries, as well as retrieving them with the .save and .find functions respectively.
 I am about to implement MongoDB into my Notes application after taking a short break.

+Continued after a short break.
+I've just separated the MongoDB code into a separate module, and added a .env file to store sensitive info, as well as adding config vars to heroku.
+I'm up to 'Database configuration into its own module' in part 3c.